microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-introduction.md

 ![bot conversation](../media/tutorial-weatherbot/01/empty-main-dialog.png)

-Each dialog contains one or more **[Triggers](concept-events-and-triggers.md)** that define the actions available to the bot while the dialog is active.
+Each dialog contains one or more **triggers** that define the **actions** available to the bot while the dialog is active.
 Right now the dialog is empty, so the bot won't do anything.

 You will notice that the new bot is pre-configured with one trigger in the left dialogs window - `Greeting`.